 The extension request must be accompanied by a detailed medical certificate, or in other extenuating circumstances, by a statutory declaration and evidence of unforeseen disruption to study.
-(More details are available in the Guide to Presentation and Submission of Assignments).
+More details are available in the Guide to Presentation and Submission of Assignments, which is available on Canvas.